NavinColumbia/AniMusic_Repo/ReadMe.md

 ## FrontEnd

-The chrome extension frontend code is present in frontend_edge.
+The chrome extension frontend code is present in `./frontend`.
 You can  go to go to chrome://extensions/, enable developer mode and load unpacked entire folder if you wish to test chrome extension locally. <br/>

 ## BackEnd

-The backend code is present at ./backend_deploy <br/>
+The backend code is present at `./backend_deploy` <br/>

  `./backend-deploy/app` contains the source py files. <br/>
-  `./backend-deploy/static` contains the html page redircted to on anilist login. <br/> There is also a requirements.txt containing dependencies.
+  `./backend-deploy/static` contains the html page redircted to on anilist login. <br/> There is also a `requirements.txt` containing dependencies.
 A Dockerfile is also present. <br/>
   To deploy the code create a new repo and push backend-deploy to it, then you can deploy the repo via railway.
 You can create a postgres db in the same environment in the GUI and get the postgresql url.